Chartered Structural Engineers logo

 Pre-Acquisition Surveys

-Pre-acquisition surveys are surveys that are carried out before you agree to lease or buy a new property.
-As well as reporting on the condition and the structure of the property, they will include a focus on making sure that you have a thorough understanding of the building’s suitability for your needs, and also the liabilities you are taking on.
+Pre-acquisition surveys are surveys that are carried out before you agree to purchase a property or take out a new lease.
+As well as reporting on the condition and the structure of the property, they will include a focus on making sure that you have a thorough understanding of whether the building is appropriate for the way you will use it, or whether works are required to bring it up to required safety, structural and condition standards.
+The survey report will also include estimates of costs for any significant works that are required.

 Condition Surveys